labriedion/omdecon/README.md

-# omdecon // deconvolution on the OMERO server
+# omdecon // image deconvolution on the OMERO server
 ![img](omdecon.png)
 Installation instructions to follow.